-I’m not even being cutesy and blogger-y when I say that I believe that the limit for pancake recipes does not exist.
+I’m not even being cutesy and blogger-y when I say that pancakes will never go out of style, and that the limit for pancake recipes does not exist.
 Pumpkin, banana, chocolate, plain – there are pancakes for every possible mood and occasion.
-These ones are gluten free and low FODMAP, while still delicious and a lil bit fancy, so you can serve them at your next pancake party without anybody missing out.
+These ones are gluten free and low FODMAP, all the while still delicious and a lil bit fancy.

 Personally, I’m not the sort of person who likes to make a tremendous effort before coffee in the morning, which, ironically and precisely, is why pancakes are the ultimate lazy breakfast.
 How so, you ask?
 By making them ahead, and either A) eating them straight out of the fridge en route to early morning pilates or B) giving them a hot minute in a pan, before doing exactly the same thing.
 Quicker than a slice of toast.